Edirom/Edirom-Online/README.md

 ## Get started

 Edirom-Online is a software for the **presentation and analysis of critical musical editions**.
 It is developed as a web application consisting of a [backend module](https://github.com/Edirom/Edirom-Online-Backend.git) (written in XQuery and deployed in [eXist-db]) and a [frontend module](https://github.com/Edirom/Edirom-Online-Frontend.git) (written in JavaScript and delpoyed in [nginx]).
 The backend/frontend modularization was introduced in April 2025 and led to a different setup routine.
-Further conceptual information can be found below in the sections [About] and [Showcases].
+Further conceptual information can be found below, e.g. in the sections [About](#about-edirom-online) and [Showcases](#showcases).

 The present repository contains configuration for building the Edirom-Online environment with Docker.